diefenbach/django-lfc/docs/developer/tutorials/application/portlet.rst

 2:
     Import the portlet base class.
 All portlets should inherit from it.

-3:
-    Import the utility method to register a portlet

-5:
+4:
     The new portlet.
 Inherits from BaseContent.

-9:
+8:
     Adds default Django fields to the portlet, in this case an integer field to limit the amount displayed events.

+10:
+    The render method must be implemented.
+It must return the rendered HTML content of the portlet.

+13:
+    Gets the current object, which is always within context.get("lfc_context")

 14:
-    Gets the current object, which is always within context.get("lfc_context")

-15:
     Gets the request, which is always within context.get("request")

-11:
-    The render method must be implemented.
-It must return the rendered HTML content of the portlet.

 17:
     Gets all events limited by the stored limit attribute.
 Please note, we